With redundancies and unemployment on the rise, growing numbers are turning to self-employment to try and earn an income.

 Protecting your assets - protect your business as you would your home

 Buildings and contents insurance

 If your business is your livelihood, then it’s important to protect it as best you can from loss or damage – in the same way you would your home.
-Damage could occur as a result from natural causes such as flood or fire, criminal damage or theft.
-Buildings and contents insurance will help you pay to replace or restore your business premises and/or it’s contents if things go wrong.
+Damage can occur as a result of natural causes such as flood or fire, criminal damage, or theft.
+Buildings and contents insurance will help you pay to replace or restore your business premises and/or its contents if things go wrong.